“Thank you for Your Patience” To Use or Not to Use

 Overuse is Deadly

-In the fast-paced customer service industry sometimes inquiries do not get resolved right away.
+In the fast-paced customer service industry, inquiries are not always resolved immediately.
 In those cases, customers are forced to exercise patience.
-“Thank you for Your Patience” is a polite way and effective way to communicate gratitude and empathy.
-Its role as a power lead can set a positive tone in customer conversations.
-As long as the use of the phrase is sincere and sparse.
+“Thank you for your patience” is a polite and effective way to communicate gratitude and empathy.
+Its role as a positive power lead can set the tone for a constructive interaction—so long as it is used sincerely and sparingly.